jcjurado3/civic_voice_plus_fe/README.md

 ### Caching
 * Challenge: Two of the API endpoints that expose data for the front end of our application rely on both database queries and external API calls, which significantly slowed down the processing time and resulted in a less-than-ideal experience for our users.
 Additionally, we were hitting rate limits on our API endpoints.
 * Solution: We decided cache our bill endpoints and save bills to our database since this is frequent endpoints and there are so many bills to render on both a users dashboard as well as bills show pages.
 We used the Rails.cache syntax and some helpful documentation to cache these requests on the back end.
 We decided not to implement caching for other API calls that would change frequently, such as the request to get all saved bills for a specific user.

+### Mobile Friendly Design
+* Challenge: In designing and styling the front end, we knew we wanted our app to be able to account for various browser sizes that allow a user to take their bill search and tracking on the go, wherever they may be!
+* Solution: Utilizing Tailwind, we added flex containers to allow for various size browsers and made sure to test that our app's functionality was still successful!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>